Russia Opposition Claims Mass Fraud After Putin Party Sweeps Vote - UrduPoint

 But the party still claimed a two-thirds majority in the lower house State Duma, with United Russia's Andrei Turchak saying it was a "convincing and clean victory".

-He told reporters the party had taken 120 seats from the party list and 195 single-mandate seats -- a total of 315 seats from 450.
+He told reporters United Russia had taken enough seats from both the party and single-mandate lists to have more than 300 of the Duma's 450 seats.

-It was a drop from the 334 seats United Russia held before the election, but still enough for the party to enact major legislation including changes to the constitution.

-With 95 percent of votes counted by 1000 GMT on Monday, United Russia was ahead with 49.6 percent of the vote followed by the Communist Party with 19.2 percent.
+With nearly all votes counted by Monday afternoon, United Russia was ahead with 49.8 percent of the vote followed by the Communist Party with 18.9 percent.

+Election chief Ella Pamfilova said final turnout was 51 percent, telling Putin in a televised meeting that this was higher than in previous elections and there had been fewer complaints of vote violations than ever before.

+"I would like to address special words of gratitude to the citizens of Russia (and) thank you for your trust, dear friends," Putin said during the meeting.

 Kremlin spokesman Dmitry Peskov hailed the "competitiveness, openness and honesty" of the elections, saying it was clear that "United Russia is the main preference of the voters".